isurunuwanthilaka/isurunuwanthilaka.github.io/resume.md

      * Sinhala (native speaker)
      * English

-* When I am not stick to a screen I read books, metitate or blogging.
+* When I am not stick to a screen I read books, meditate or blogging.

 * I love my mom!